microsoft/WhatTheHack/xxx-OpenAIFundamentals/Student/Challenge-02.md

     2.5 Embeddings

 You will run the following Jupyter notebook for this challenge.
-You can find them in the Notebooks folder of `Resources.zip` file.
+You can find it in the Notebooks folder of `Resources.zip` file.

 - `CH-02-ModelComparison.ipynb`